 Will interviewed nearly 140 people from 20 to 95 years of age, collecting 400 photographs.
 He believed the importance of old family photographs can never be underestimated.
 Will found every angler and scientist involved in the project, including himself, to be fascinated by the photographs – the fish, the people, the places – these all transcend time itself.
 While people varied greatly in their backgrounds, once they were convinced of his sincerity, they were willing to entrust him with their knowledge.
 He developed strong relationships with people, even with those he never actually met in person!
 Those interviewed felt the sense of profound change in our fish and our rivers, and wanted to help make things right.
 Will introduces the project in the video below.

 Will recognised how the collation of historical accounts provides a window into the past that can inform our present and provide hope for the future.

-The True Tales project has already proven valuable in many ways.
-Those who participated have gained recognition that their memories and perspectives are important.
+The True Tales project has proven valuable in many ways.
+Those who participated gained recognition that their memories and perspectives are important.
 The historical information has provided scientists and natural resource managers with a better insight into changes to our fish and rivers and impacts of particular threats over time.
 This has helped inform management and research directions.
 The project has also increased awareness of how important oral histories are, and how easily they can be lost forever.